emunhoz/monorepo-boilerplate/README.md

 ## Getting started

-This is a monorepo repository using [npm workspaces](https://docs.npmjs.com/cli/v8/using-npm/workspaces), [Commitzen](http://commitizen.github.io/cz-cli/) and [Conventional Commits](https://conventionalcommits.org) to maintain and manage component versions and for documentation, we use [Storybook](https://storybook.js.org/).
+This is a monorepo repository using [yarn workspaces](https://classic.yarnpkg.com/lang/en/docs/workspaces/), [Commitzen](http://commitizen.github.io/cz-cli/) and [Conventional Commits](https://conventionalcommits.org) to maintain and manage component versions and for documentation, we use [Storybook](https://storybook.js.org/).

 ## 💥 Features

-- ⚡️ Vite 2.0 - (React 18.0.0)
+- ⚡️ Vite 2.0 - (React 18)
 - 📖 Storybook 6
 - 📦 Yarn Workspaces
 - ✨ Host Multiple CRA Apps, Vite apps, Component Libraries & Storybooks in one monorepo